marceloamor/protein_information_project/project_notes/data_structure.md

-# Protein Information Project - Data Structure
+# Protein Information Explorer - Data Structure

 ## Overview
-This document describes the data structure of the parquet files used in the Protein Information Project.
+This document describes the data structure of the parquet files used in the Protein Information Explorer.
 The data is organized into four main parquet files that represent a graph-like structure of proteins, GO terms, and their relationships.

 ## Data Files